hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 *   Teams

 You can start seeing how useful UAL would be within forensic investigations when your team needs to correlate activities within the M365 suite.
-Attacks like Business Email Compromise (BEC) are common across industries making information coming from UAL invaluable when investigating compromised email accounts.
+Attacks like Business Email Compromise (BEC) are common across industries making information coming from UAL invaluable when investigating compromised accounts.

 You can access UAL in following methods: